pism/pism-ais/README.md

 This is a collection of preprocessing routines for input data to be used in PISM for Antarctic ice sheet simulations.
-The preprocessing provides the steps from downloading the data to making the PISM-ready, i.e. no other steps in preprocessing should be needed to use the data with PISM.
+The preprocessing provides the steps from downloading the data to making the data PISM-ready, i.e. no other steps in preprocessing should be needed to use the data with PISM.

 Initial conditions for PISM include bed topography, ice thickness and